 Watched it snow.
 Yes, that's right folks.
 Snow.
 I know - it's not that unusual of a phenomenom, but. . . we've had more than our fair share in Southeast Kansas and it truly needs to cut out it.
 Seriously.
 I mean, look at it.

 And this is NOT the first time this year - it's the third time. . .
 Enough already.
-Just look at my poor patio set. . .
-That's just NOT right
+Just look at my poor patio set

 So that left three things to do. . . empty the basement of 'extra' stuff ("Off to the thrift store, my men. . . take the boxes to the thrift store.
 Good boys!"), cook, and quilt.
 And howdy, that's just exactly what we did!